Transportation Development Division

 Deanna.Maifield@iowadot.us

 The Project Management Bureau (PMB) manages processes and software to deliver projects in the Highway Program.
-The office has 13 staff in two work units.
+The bureau has 13 staff in two work units.
 The Consultant Coordination Group manages the procurement and contracting of engineering and technical services in accordance with federal regulations.
 They also coordinate partnering effort with the Iowa chapter of the American Council of Engineering Companies.
 The Project Management Group establishes project numbers and schedules for all projects in the Highway Program.
 A project manager is assigned from this group for large and complex projects as well as project that require consultant oversight.
 The project manager’s role is to ensure that the scope, schedule and budget of the project fit with the Department’s goals and to ensure communication within the project team.

 Project Management website